 “Our water infrastructure challenges are so often unseen until catastrophe hits.
 While we take it for granted, can you even imagine a day without water?” said Mark Mauriello, co-chair of the Jersey Water Works Steering Committee.
 “We need to make sure that we invest in our water infrastructure systems so we can continue to support the many businesses that depend on a clean, plentiful supply of water, including our renowned New Jersey breweries!”

-View all of the social media activity of #NoWaterNoBeer below!
+View all of the social media activity by searching #NoWaterNoBeer on Twitter!